-- Exercise a high degree of caution in Iran.
+Exercise a high degree of caution in Iran.
 Pay close attention to your personal security at all times.
 Monitor the local and international media for information on developments which may affect your security.

-- Do not travel within 20 kilometres of the Afghanistan and Pakistan borders, to Sistan va Baluchestan province and areas in Kerman province east of the city of Bam due to the dangerous security situation.
+Do not travel within 20 kilometres of the Afghanistan and Pakistan borders, to Sistan and Baluchestan province or to areas in Kerman province east of the city of Bam due to the dangerous security situation.
+See

-- In late 2017, political protests took place in several cities across Iran.
+- Local and regional political developments can prompt large demonstrations.
+In late 2017, political protests took place in several cities across Iran.
 Some protests turned violent and there were reports of deaths and injuries.
-Avoid protests and large crowds and monitor the news and other sources for developments which may affect your security.
+Avoid protests and large crowds.
+See

 - Acts of political violence targeting foreign interests have occurred in Iran in recent years.
 See

-Safety and Security.
+Safety and security.